Select Page

 Lunch and Learn Masterclasses

-The following Masterclasses are available for booking onto for November and December.
+Once a month we host masterclass sessions that are offered to all our learners.
+The Masterclass sessions are an opportunity for learners to explore other technical topics outside of their standard apprenticeships and further their career development.
+The following Masterclasses are available for booking onto for January through to June.
 Please just swipe/click through the flyers below and scan the QR code to book online.

 Stay ahead in your industry with The BPP Digital Edge